Select Page

 KRISTINA MICU

-SOCIAL MOVEMENTS | RELIGION
+SOCIAL MOVEMENTS | SOCIOLOGY OF RELIGION

 RESEARCH INTERESTS

-My research focuses on faith communities, specifically local christian churches, in relation to one another and its relation to other social institutions.
+My research specifically focuses on faith communities, specifically local christian churches, in relation to one another and its relation to other social institutions.
 I argue that an analysis of religious beliefs and the ways in which faith communities operate can increase knowledge in collaboration and partnership.

 My study is part of a larger research agenda that explores social movement formation specifically religious social movements and the dynamic role and mobilization of faith communities within this contemporary globalizing context of the 21st century.